-We represent the industry that farms over 80% of the land area of Wales, these are the people who will be most impacted by the proposals in this consultation, and as such their voice must be listened to.
-NFU Cymru is absolutely committed to working with Welsh Government in genuine partnership to help design a future policy for Wales that provides the conditions required to help achieve our vision of a productive, progressive and profitable agricultural industry delivering jobs, growth and investment for Wales.
+Welsh farmers manage over 80% of the land area of Wales, they are the people who will be most impacted by the proposals in this consultation, and as such their voice must be listened to.
+NFU Cymru is absolutely committed to working with Welsh Government in genuine partnership to help achieve our vision of a productive, progressive and profitable Welsh agricultural industry that delivers jobs, growth and investment for Wales.